Cohen, et al. v. Subaru of America, Inc., et al.

 • In the event there remains a dispute by an individual or entity relating to entitlement to any benefit under the Out-of-Pocket Claims Process that is not resolved after exhausting all other means of resolution available under the Settlement, the Settlement Administrator shall provide a written notice of same, together with all necessary documentation, to Class Counsel, Subaru’s Counsel and Denso’s Counsel within thirty (30) days of the final act constituting the denial of the benefit.
 Class Counsel, Subaru’s Counsel, and Denso’s Counsel shall confer and either make a joint recommendation to the Settlement Administrator or separately relay their positions concerning the dispute to the Settlement Administrator within thirty (30) days.
 The Settlement Administrator shall make a final determination concerning the dispute and provide written notice of same, with directions for implementation, to the Parties within thirty (30) days; provided, however, that if the determination was to allow, in full or in part, a previously denied Claim, the Settlement Administrator shall make reasonable efforts to pay the Claim in the next distribution of checks for allowed Claims.

-• Unless you exclude yourself by taking the steps described in FAQ 13, you will remain in the Class, and that means that you will be bound by the release of claims and cannot sue, continue to sue, or be part of any other lawsuit about the same matters, claims, and legal issues that were or could have been asserted in this case and the Released Claims set forth in the Settlement Agreement; provided, however, the Settlement will not be releasing any claims for personal injury, wrongful death or physical property damage (except to the Fuel Pump in the Covered Vehicle itself) from the Covered Vehicle.
+• Unless you excluded yourself by taking the steps described in FAQ 13, you remain in the Class, and that means that you are bound by the release of claims and cannot sue, continue to sue, or be part of any other lawsuit about the same matters, claims, and legal issues that were or could have been asserted in this case and the Released Claims set forth in the Settlement Agreement; provided, however, the Settlement will not be releasing any claims for personal injury, wrongful death or physical property damage (except to the Fuel Pump in the Covered Vehicle itself) from the Covered Vehicle.
 It also means that all of the Court’s orders and judgments will apply to you and legally bind you.
 The specific claims and parties you will be releasing are set forth in Section VII of the Settlement Agreement, a copy of which is available for review on the Important Documents page.

 You can talk to one of the lawyers listed in FAQ 14 below for free or you can, of course, talk to your own lawyer at your own expense if you have questions about the released claims or what they mean.